anass98h/Project-Spartan/README.md

 ## License

 Project Spartan is closed source and is licensed under the Project Spartan Private License.
-Visit the `LICENSE.txt.txt` file for more informations.
+Visit the `LICENSE.txt` file for more informations.

 [0]: https://github.com/anass98h/Project-Spartan